khadkaankit85/CRUDFx/README.md

    cd CRUDFx
    ```
 3. Open the project in your IDE (e.g., IntelliJ IDEA or Eclipse).
-4. Make sure you have JDK 21 installed.
+4. Ensure you have JDK 21 and MySQL installed.
 5. Run the application:
    ```bash
    mvn javafx:run